Stop the Madness

 But all it takes is one split-second bad decision to turn what could be an appropriate resolution into a deadly situation.

 Nobody wants that.

-Topics including racial tension, hate crimes and environmental issues will be among the topics addressed by artists in the “Stop the Madness: Artists Voices.
-Critical Conversations.” exhibit premiering in the CECA Gallery in Cutting Edge Theater, November 18 to December 23, 2106.
+The “Stop the Madness: Artists Voices.
+Critical Conversations” exhibit will address racial tension, hate crimes and environmental issues will be among the topics addressed by artists.
+The exhibit premiers in the CECA Gallery in Cutting Edge Theater, November 18 to December 23, 2106.
 Presented by the East St. Tammany Cultural Economy Coalition.